jquery-archive/jquery-mobile/README.md

 You can choose to run only a subset of the tests by adding the `--suites` option like:

-    grunt test --suites=button,slider
+    grunt test --suites=table,slider

-will only run the tests under `tests/unit/button/` and `tests/unit/slider/`.
+will only run the tests under `tests/unit/table/` and `tests/unit/slider/`.

-You can also exclude some tests buy using `!`.
+You can also exclude some tests by using `!`.
 For instance:

     grunt test --type=integration --suites=!navigation